Pussy Galore: Film

 In the film, Pussy Galore (Honor Blackman) is first seen when James Bond (Sean Connery) wakes up in Auric Goldfinger's (Gert Fröbe) private jet, having been knocked out with a tranquiliser gun by Kisch (Michael Mellinger), a Goldfinger henchman.
 He is lying on a couch when he regains consciousness, and since the first thing he sees when he opens his eyes is her stunning blonde-framed visage leaning over him, the dialogue runs as follows:

 Galore is the leader of Pussy Galore's Flying Circus, a group of women aviators connected with Goldfinger's "Operation Grand Slam" (played in certain scenes by stuntmen in blonde wigs).
 In a later scene, Galore uses judo to attack Bond after she catches him eavesdropping on Goldfinger's plan, and turns him over to Goldfinger.
 However, Bond corners Galore in a barn and forcibly holds her down and kisses her.
 She initially tries to fight him off, but as he overpowers her, she eventually succumbs.
 She then secretly turns against Goldfinger; she alerts the Central Intelligence Agency to her employer's scheme, and they help her replace the deadly nerve gas that Goldfinger is planning to have her aviators spray over Fort Knox with a different, harmless substance.

 Having foiled Goldfinger's plan, Bond boards the President's private plane to travel to the White House.
 Goldfinger, now a fugitive, forces Galore to participate in hijacking the plane to force the pilot to fly him to Cuba.
 However, Bond defeats Goldfinger by shooting out the plane's window and causing him to be sucked out of the plane at high altitude and to plunge to his death.
 Bond then saves Galore from the crashing plane: they both bailout and land safely in an unidentified tropical region, and are presumed to have sex under their parachute.

 Reception

-Pussy ranked second in a poll of favourite Bond girls by Entertainment Weekly in 2007, beaten only by Ursula Andress' character Honey Ryder from Dr. No (1962).
+Pussy ranked second in a poll of favourite Bond girls by Entertainment Weekly in 2007, beaten only by Ursula Andress's character Honey Ryder from Dr. No (1962).
 Yahoo!
-Movies had her name included in the 2012 list of the best Bond girl names, calling it "The most famous Bond Girl name, and also the rudest — U.S. censors almost cut it from Goldfinger."
+Movies had her name included in the 2012 list of the best Bond girl names, calling it "The most famous Bond Girl name, and also the rudest – U.S. censors almost cut it from Goldfinger."

 Elisabeth Ladenson wrote that she is one of "two memorable lesbians" from Fleming's Bond novels (the other being Rosa Klebb).